-Have you ever found yourself in a bad financial situation?
-Are you losing sleep over money?
+Have you ever been in a bad financial situation like this?
+Have you lost sleep over money?

 Or maybe you aren’t in dire straits, but you’re still feeling a pinch in your pocketbook.
-I think we all need to take another look at our money matters from time to time and do a bit of Spring cleaning and tidying up.
+I think we all need to take a look at our money matters from time to time, and do a bit of tidying up.

 Do you need a fresh start?

-If you find yourself needing to reassess your finances, what can you do?
-I’m not an expert, but here are some things that finally worked for us after years of making mistakes:
+I’m not an expert, but here are some things that finally worked for us after years of making mistakes.

 1. Face the facts.

-To begin, we wrote down every penny we spent.
+To start, we wrote down every penny we spent.
 We couldn’t figure out which holes to plug in our sinking ship until we knew which were leaking the most water.